sunnyvalechha/Terraform/README.md

 Ref-Repository: https://github.com/iam-veeramalla/terraform-zero-to-hero

 Terraform is an infrastructure as code (IAC) tool that lets you build, change, and version infrastructure safely and efficiently.
-This includes low-level components like compute instances, storage, and networking; and high-level components like DNS entries and SaaS features.
+This includes low-level components like compute instances, storage, and networking, and high-level components like DNS entries and SaaS features.

 Alternatives to Terraform / Competitors of Terraform
 1. AWS CloudFormation Template